Horse brass: Cast brasses

-Whatever the views of individual collectors as to when or where working-horse harness decoration first began in the British Isles, most collectors agree that cast brasses were the first to appear.
-Opinion is still divided as to how these originated, but most collectors nowadays agree that the earliest decorations were simple cast studs in a variety of shapes and sizes.
-The earliest types were probably even made locally by smiths or other skilled artisans but by the second half of the 19th century the production of such things had evolved from a local, decorative cult into a national fashion with the bulk of their production centred in and around the West Midlands.
+Whatever the views of individual collectors as to when or where working-horse harness decoration first began in the British Isles, most collectors agree that sand cast brasses were the first to appear.
+Opinion is still divided as to how these originated, but most collectors nowadays agree that the earliest decorations were simple cast studs or medallions in a variety of shapes and sizes.
+The earliest types were probably even made locally by smiths or other skilled artisans but by the second half of the 19th century the horse brass production had evolved from a local, decorative cult into a national fashion with the bulk of their production centred around Walsall and Willenhall in the West Midlands.

 Stamped brasses

 Stamped brasses on heavy horse harness appeared on the scene around 1880, with a small number occurring perhaps a decade or so earlier, and it is highly likely that the process developed from one that was already established in the manufacture of carriage harness trappings and military insignia.
 Production of these appears to have peaked shortly before the First World War.
 Since the 1920s, a few types have been produced but their quality is rather poor, being made from thinner gauge brass sheet.
 Due to serious considerations of the sheer weight of cast harness decorations carried by working horses (first raised by the early animal welfare movements in the late 19th century) it is thought that the first stamped brasses were made as a lighter (and cheaper), alternative to cast brasses being later exported throughout the British Empire.
 Unlike their cast cousins, stamped brasses were not made in moulds, but pressed out of rolled sheet brass approximately 1/16 in thickness although other gauges of sheet than earlier examples.
 Due to the ease of their manufacture, many thousands of these stamped types were produced, but there are some that are very rare.

-The production of both cast and stamped brasses has continued since the demise of the British working horse but their manufacture is mainly centred on the souvenir trade, and other specialist manufacturers who provide for the heavy horse world who still breed and show the various breeds.
+The production of both sand cast and stamped brasses has continued since the demise of the British working horse but their manufacture is mainly centred on the souvenir trade, and other specialist manufacturers who provide for the heavy horse world who still breed and show the various breeds.

 The National Horse Brass Society of England has members all over the world and provides publications for members and swap meets.